 Squats are an excellent exercise for targeting your glutes, legs and core muscles like your abdominals.
 If you truly want to burn fat and tone up, you’ll need to do activities that focus on other muscle groups.
 The best machines support a variety of exercises, allowing you to target and work out your entire body as opposed to just a single area.
 A prime example of this is our honorable mention, the Goplus 3-in-1 Squat Machine.
 Yes, you can use it for squats, but you can also do sit-ups and push-ups with the equipment.
 Altogether, that allows you to do a more complete workout targeting the major muscle groups in your body.

 Generally, we try to avoid price as a feature, but it’s essential here.
 Because we’re talking about small, home gym equipment and not full-size squat racks it makes sense to consider the overall budget.
 You don’t want to be spending as much as full-size gym equipment for something that’s much less effective and barely even half the size.
+We are not looking for a tall rack where barbells can rest, not nessesarily.
 Everything on the list fits in the range of $50 to $250, with the most expensive machines more than making up for their price tag.
 The priciest machine on the list, for instance, the Star Uno Ab and Squat Machine allow you to complete a more robust squat movement than anything else, giving you a much better and deeper workout.
 If you truly want to tone your muscles over a short period, it’s the machine to grab.
 Comparatively, less effective machines should be cheaper with added support, like portability or more versatility —support for additional exercises.

 This feature is highly dependent on where you intend to do your workouts.
 If you are going to position the equipment in a single room at home or at work, for example, portability isn’t much of a concern.
 You might want to pay attention to how easy the equipment is to assemble and whether or not it folds up easily for quick storage, however.
 On the other hand, if you plan to use the equipment on-the-go and take it back and forth from your home to your office and beyond, portability is crucial.
 A heavier machine is going to be tough to lug around and tough to store or pack in a bag if you can at all.
 Plus, bulky equipment is going to be difficult to place in a vehicle or transport — especially if you take a taxi or an Uber.
 Pay attention to how portable the equipment is if you plan to use it outside your home.
 Some examples include the Booty Bands resistance bands, which pack away nicely, or the SmithShaper Fit Bundle.